smistad/FAST/README.md

 ![](http://idi.ntnu.no/~smistad/fast_logo.png)

-FAST (Framework for Heterogeneous Medical Image Computing) is an open-source cross-platform framework with the main goal of making it easier to do processing and visualization of medical images on heterogeneous systems (CPU+GPU).
+FAST (Framework for Heterogeneous Medical Image Computing and Visualization) is an open-source cross-platform framework with the main goal of making it easier to do processing and visualization of medical images on heterogeneous systems (CPU+GPU).

 A detailed description of the framework design can be found [here](https://github.com/smistad/FAST/wiki/Framework-Design).